top of page

 The verb 'evade' traces its etymological origins to the Latin language.
 It is derived from the Latin word 'evadere,' which is a combination of 'e,' meaning 'out of,' and 'vadere,' meaning 'to go' or 'to walk.'
 Thus, 'evade' originally denoted the act of 'going out of' or 'escaping from' a situation or place.
 Over time, this Latin term evolved in meaning and found its way into the English language, where it came to signify the skillful and often cunning act of avoiding or escaping from something, whether it be a responsibility, danger, or a pursuer.
 'Evade' carries with it the sense of using clever strategies or maneuvers to elude or sidestep a situation, reflecting its historical connection to the notion of escaping or getting away from something.

-Find the meaning of evade:
+Quiz: Find the meaning of the verb evade:

 Try Again!